 Caseload: As a result of the additional positions in FY 2017, the average daily caseload per probation counselor has decreased but still remains above the state benchmark.
 While the actual number of placements fluctuates each year, this indicator takes into account the actual number of days of supervision each placement required.
 At the close of FY 2017, the average daily caseload per probation counselor was 79 cases total, 31 intensive Supervised Release Program (SRP) cases plus 48 probation cases.
 The state standard is 40 SRP cases or 60 Probation cases, but not both, per probation counselor.
-With the addition of five Probation Counselors in FY 2018, the average caseload per Counselor decreased; however, it was offset by an increase in the number of inmates found eligible for intensive supervision through Diversion First and from implementation of a new assessment tool in the first quarter of FY 2018 that resulted in more inmates being eligible for release from incarceration on intensive supervision.
+With the addition of five Probation Counselors in FY 2018, the average caseload per Counselor is expected to continue to decrease; however, it could be offset by an increase in the number of inmates found eligible for intensive supervision through Diversion First and from implementation of a new assessment tool in the first quarter of FY 2018 that results in more inmates being eligible for release from incarceration on intensive supervision.